hachiojipm/awesome-perl/CONTRIBUTING.md

 The most important thing is that this list is for *people who do not know much about Perl5*.

-Therefore, modules in the list must meet the following quality standards.
+Therefore, modules in the list should meet the following quality standards.

-* Simple.
-Must not be too complex.
-* Minimum dependency on other modules.
-* Stable.
-* Maintained.
+* Generally useful.
+* Stable or Actively maintained.
 * Installable from CPAN.

-In addition, modules in some categories (ex. *Web Application Framework*) should also meet the following conditions.

-* Has many users.
 * Has detailed manual and tutorial.
-* Not only maintained but under active development.

 ## Rule